akostrik/stage_telegram_python/README.md

 ## Asynchrony details

 [Asynchrony](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)) refers to the actions instigated by a program that take place concurrently with program execution, without the program blocking to wait for results.
-In this application, it concerns the requests to Telegram, OpenAI and MongoDB.
+In this application, it concerns many requests (see the dotted arrows on the application diagram).

-Telegram requests are asynchronous

-OpenAI server 1 requests are not asynchronous

-MongoDB server 1 requests are not all asynchronous

-Server 2 requests ...

 ## Database details
 A noSql database usage is explained chiefly by the changing number of the `characteristics`, as well as by changing of the `characteristics` themselves, while adjusting the application (it concerns the collections `characteristics` and `messages`).